Henrik Rödl

 Henrik Markus Rödl (born 4 March 1969) is a German professional basketball coach and former player, who served as head coach for Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
 He played college basketball in the US for coach Dean Smith at the University of North Carolina.
 Born in Offenbach am Main, Hesse, he has been credited for his role in bringing other European players, including fellow German Ademola Okulaja, into the North Carolina basketball program.

 A 2.01 m shooting guard/small forward, Rödl had great success and a number of championships over a long career in American collegiate and international professional basketball.

 College career

 Rödl was spotted by Dean Smith's staff while he was an exchange student at Chapel Hill High School, a school located only a few miles from UNC's campus.
-Rödl and teammate Major Geer, led the CHHS boys basketball team to the 1987 NCHSAA 4A state title.
-He returned to Germany for 2 years before returning to Chapel Hill.
+Rödl and teammate Major Geer, led the Chapel Hill High boys basketball team to the 1987 NCHSAA 4A state title.
+He returned to Germany for 2 years, before returning back to Chapel Hill for college.

-Rödl played for the Tar Heels from 1989 to 1993.
+Rödl played for the North Carolina Tar Heels from 1989 to 1993.
 Rödl's Tar Heels won the 1993 NCAA Men's Division I Basketball Tournament, making Rödl the third German to win an NCAA title.
 He wore jersey #5 during his collegiate career.
 During his time at North Carolina Rödl averaged 3.4 points, 1.3 rebounds and 2.2 assists per game.